Alex-Costea/Wiles/README.md

 ### Why is the language called Wiles?
 As it is inspired by Pascal, I decided to also name my language after a mathematician, but unlike Pascal, one that is contemporary.
 As such, it's named after Andrew Wiles, who proved Fermat's Last Theorem.

 ### Are there plans to make the language object-oriented?
-What about other cool features like lambda expressions etc.?
+What about other cool features, such as lambda expressions?
 This is a one-man project mostly meant for myself to try out making a compiler, so honestly, it depends on my time and motivation.
 I would like to first finish a functional draft of the language before looking into any advanced features.

 ## Language specification